tlambert03/nd2/README.md

 f.metadata          # nd2.structures.Metadata
 f.frame_metadata(0) # nd2.structures.FrameMetadata (frame-specific meta)
 f.experiment        # List[nd2.structures.ExpLoop]
+f.voxel_size()      # VoxelSize(x=0.65, y=0.65, z=1.0)
 f.text_info         # dict of misc info

-f.custom_data       # mishmash of data extracted from file f.voxel_size()      # VoxelSize(x=0.65, y=0.65, z=1.0)
+# allll the metadata we can find...
+# no attempt made to standardize or parse it
+# look in here if you're searching for metdata that isn't exposed in the above
+f.unstructured_metadata()
+f.custom_data       # bits of unstructured metadata that start with CustomData

 f.close()           # don't forget to close when done! f.closed            # boolean, whether the file is closed